Table of Contents

 Creative canine brains

-The wolfhound is a keen observer and marvelous at assessing and understanding many different situations.
-I remember, once I was in the middle of a debilitating migraine attack and had sought refuge on the bathroom floor.
+The wolfhound is a keen observer and marvellous at assessing and understanding many different situations.
+I remember, once I was in the middle of a debilitating migraine attack and having sought refuge on the bathroom floor.
 It was the only cool place in the house, where I could also shut the blinds to keep the daylight out.

 As kind and affectionate the Wolfhounds can be, they also contain the primordial drive to hunt.

 Walking through a shrubby landscape with a pack of Wolfhounds offers an amazing lesson in canine observation and communication skills.
 The entire pack is geared into hunting mode, the adrenaline is pumping, their heads held high with alert ears.
 Each dog has its attention divided equally on any sign of prey animals and whether other dogs show signs of having discovered prey.
 The hounds work together as one finely tuned machine, where all gears operate in sync.
 Communication happens so quickly, that it is difficult to follow for the untrained human eye.
 When a hound discovers prey, the entire pack will course first and investigate later.
 There is simply no time to stop and think before the chase.
 The hounds will position themselves strategically in their pursuit behind the prey, all the time watching each other’s every move in relation to the fleeing animal.